The Economics

 Also drawn on

-Sam Altman’s “profitable on inference” remark — Axios, 14 August 2025.
+Sam Altman’s “profitable on inference” remark · Axios, 14 August 2025.
 SemiAnalysis (notes 6 and elsewhere) is a paid research firm; its margin breakdowns are the most-cited public estimates but are not independently audited.
-Run-rate figures throughout are 12× a single month and are not GAAP-recognised revenue — see Ledger 2.
+Run-rate figures throughout are annualised from a trailing month (×12 or ×13 mechanics; see Ledger 2) and are not GAAP-recognised revenue.

-The Economics of the Frontier — barcik.training Publications · Snapshot May 2026 · A companion to The Token Economics
+The Economics of the Frontier · barcik.training Publications · May 2026, revised July 2026 · A companion to The Token Economics